Françoise Susset, Psy. D.

 Ashleigh Yule, MA., Psychologist

-Ashleigh Yule is a registered psychologist and doctoral candidate in school/applied child psychology.
-She specializes in child and adolescent mental health with a focus in transgender health.
-Ashleigh provides gender affirming counselling, assessment, and consultation services for gender creative and transgender children, adolescents, and their families.
+Dr. Ashleigh Yule (she/her) is a registered psychologist specializing in child and adolescent mental health with a focus in transgender health and neurodiversity.
+Ashleigh provides gender affirming counselling, assessment, and consultation services for gender diverse children, adolescents, and their families.
 She works in private practice in Calgary and as a visiting professional in remote and rural areas of Alberta.
-She also has a 20-year background in autism assessment, treatment, and research.
-Her research interests include facilitating health and wellbeing for transgender children and youth, and her dissertation research focuses on the experiences and perspectives of transgender autistic adults.
+In addition to her work in transgender health, Ashleigh has a 20-year background in autism assessment, treatment, and research.
+She is a sessional instructor in the Educational Studies in School Psychology program at the University of Calgary and completed her PhD at the Autism Spectrum Research, Education, and Training (ASERT) laboratory there.
+Ashleigh’s dissertation research focused on centering the experiences and perspectives of transgender autistic individuals to ensure that medical, mental health, and research narratives amplify the voices of those with lived experience and first-person expertise.
+She is accountable to the trans and autistic communities.

 Lyne Chiniara, Pediatric endocrinologist